What is cardiac tamponade?

 d) Increased heart sounds on auscultation

-2. Which of the following factors may contribute to give rise to a cardiac tamponade emergency?
+2. Which of the following factors may contribute to give rise to the tamponade emergency?

 a) Severe cough and asthma